HosonoDE/EasyAI-PHP/README.md

 // Create new vector object
 $vector = new Vector();
+//$vector->id = "id_84723"; // Additional: If not set hash will be used for id
+//$vector->namespace = "MyNamespace"; // Additional: If not set, pinecone Default namespace
 $vector->content = $text; // Add text for meta info in pinecone
 $vector->embedding = $embedding; // Add vector array to vector class